Big January Giveaway - Click Here For More Details

 - Head over to the booking engine in the top of the page.
 Most likely, you'll see the details regarding your destination already filled out.
 For Indonesia, you'll need to select 'worldwide' cover.

 - Select whether you want cover for just the single trip, or for multiple trips throughout the year by choosing either the 'single trip' or 'annual trip' option.

 - Fill out when you plan to leave and return for your holiday, and how many travellers will be covered on the policy, before hitting the 'Get a Quote' button.

-- After answering the question regarding medical conditions, choose the cover level that best suites your needs and then head over to the check-out.
-After placing your payment, your policy details will be emailed to you shortly.
+- After answering the question regarding medical conditions, choose the cover level that best suits your needs and then head over to the check-out.
+After placing your payment, your policy details will be emailed to you.

 It's as simple as that!

 Drugs - Being located smack bang in the middle of the 'Golden Triangle', Indonesia is a hotbed for narcotics production, so anti-drugs laws are especially severe.
 Trafficking group 1 drugs like marijuana carries astronomically high fines, with the death penalty even being imposed in some cases.
 Possession of even therapeutically useful drugs like codeine can carry sentences of up to ten years if the amount exceeds 5 grams.
 It's important to note that most insurers will not provide emergency medical cover for drug-related incidents, so for this reason, it's best not to get involved with drugs while you are away.